Zinoleesky undergoes an overdue sonic 180° on 'Grit and Lust' [Pulse Album Review]

 In 'Grit and Lust', the above subject matters are compressed across 8 tracks across which Zinoleesky engages in an overdue sonic 180°.

-After establishing himself as one of the exciting crops of talents adding some refinement to street music, Zinoleesky found success through the South African Amapiano sound that found its way into Nigerian in the covid-inspired creative boom of 2020.
+After establishing himself as one of the exciting crops of talents adding some refinement to street music, Zinoleesky found success through the South African Amapiano sound that imported into Afrobeats in the covid-inspired creative boom of 2020.

-When his infectious melody, witty and relatable writing, and leisured flows are combined with the log drummed propelled Nigerian Amapiano variant, Zinoleesky music was able to appeal to listeners across the street and the refined listeners.
+When his infectious melody, witty and relatable writing, and leisured flows are combined with the log drummed propelled Nigerian Amapiano variant, Zinoleesky music was able to appeal to listeners across the streets and the streaming demographic.
 This is a success in which he lingered for what can be considered too long that he risked wearing out listeners with sonic overfamiliarity.

-After establishing himself as a familiar voice in the mainstream, Zinoleesky refreshes his sound in his sophomore EP 'Grit and lust'.
-The project sees the use of the familiar language of Yoruba and Pidgin with occasional switches to English to convey his desires that mostly border on sexual while also holding up a loner profile he has built over the years.
+After scoring Amapiano hits for the past 2 years, Zinoleesky refreshes his sound in his sophomore EP 'Grit and lust'.
+The project sees deploy Yoruba and Pidgin with occasional switches to English as he adopts trademark melody and delivery to convey his desires that borders on sexual while also holding up a loner profile he has built over the years.

 The Pop record 'Personal' which he released as a lead-up to the EP suggested the sonic direction that Zinoleesky's new sophomore EP might take.
 The freshness the track offered raised optimism in listeners for a new sound and 'Grit and Lust' to an extent delivered on this expectation.